joba-1/STM32L0TTN/README.md

 ### RFM95W

 * Ant=~8cm wire (vary length and position to get best average RSSI as reported by TTN)
-* NSS=CS, others should be obvious
+* NSS=CS, others should be obvious (DIO0, DIO5, MOSI, MISO, SCK and RESET)

 ### Serial